KinshukAuthorities/gameengine2d-pro/README.md

 - **GameEngine Hub** — create, find, import, duplicate, rename, and open projects from one place.
 - **Editor** — a 2D viewport, hierarchy, inspector, assets browser, scene and prefab workflow, tilemap tooling, animator, console, build settings, and visual scripting.
 - **Native scripting** — C++ gameplay scripts compile as isolated project modules, so editing a script does not require rebuilding the Editor.
+- **Visual Scripting**- C++ Scripts but in Node Scripting format, so no need for writing long scripts
 - **Runtime and export** — SDL input/windowing, Vulkan rendering, scene loading, 2D physics, UI, prefabs, tilemaps, and Windows standalone builds.
 - **Abyss of Hollows** — the bundled sample template, including scenes, assets, and native gameplay scripts.